WilliamMajanja-zz/hack.chat-bot/README.md

 # Using the bot

-If the bot, `neelkamath_bot`, is online, you can check it out by entering `.help` on the [?programming](https://hack.chat/?programming) channel of the site.
+If the bot, `neelkamath_bot`, is online, you can check it out by entering `'help` on the [?programming](https://hack.chat/?programming) channel of the site.

 # Local install for developers